 What happens to the deposit if the applicant changes their mind?
 The law is, unfortunately, not very specific.
-To get answers you should first look to any agreement you signed regarding the deposit.
+To get answers you should first look at any agreement you signed regarding the deposit.
 Some form agreements specifically state that if an applicant fails to sign the lease within three days after the landlord approves the applicant, the landlord can keep the entire application deposit.
-Even if there is no written agreement, a landlord often considers an application deposit his if the applicant later decides not to lease from the landlord.
+Even if there is no written agreement, a landlord often considers an application deposit if the applicant later decides not to lease from the landlord.

 TIP: If you think you may change your mind, don’t tell the landlord too soon.
 Remember, if the landlord rejects you first (or does not get back to you within 7 days), then the landlord has to return the entire application deposit.

 Of course, there is always room to negotiate when you give a landlord an application deposit.
-Try to get a landlord to hold a place for nothing; or put in the agreement that they keep only a percentage of the deposit depending on how long they wait.
+Try to get a landlord to hold a place for nothing, or put in the agreement that they keep only a percentage of the deposit depending on how long they wait.
 (For example, if you change your mind in 24 hours they only get 25% of the deposit; after 48 hours they get 50%.)

 Some landlords recognize it is unfair to keep the entire application deposit if you change your mind in a day and they have not done much work to check you out, and have not turned other applicants away.
-Landlords never give back the application fee (unless required to by law mentioned above), but sometimes they will give back part of an application deposit.
+Landlords never give back the application fee (unless required by the law mentioned above), but sometimes they will give back part of an application deposit.
 So, explain why you did not like the place and see if they will be decent about it and give all or part of your deposit back

-If the landlord unfairly keeps your application deposit, or application fee, you should at least send the landlord (the manager, management company, and/or the owner) a demand letter explaining why it is unfair and demand the return of the deposit or fee.
-Hopefully you can work something out, but if you don’t then consider taking the landlord to justice court (also called justice of the peace, or JP court).
+If the landlord unfairly keeps your application deposit or application fee, you should at least send the landlord (the manager, management company, and/or the owner) a demand letter explaining why it is unfair and demand the return of the deposit or fee.
+Hopefully, you can work something out, but if you don’t then consider taking the landlord to justice court (also called justice of the peace, or JP court).

 If the landlord keeps your application deposit or fee in bad faith, the Texas Property Code says you are entitled to $100, three times the amount of the application deposit, and the applicant’s attorney fees and court costs.
-Section 92.354, Propery Code.
+Section 92.354, Property Code.